TritonDataCenter/rfd/rfd/0036/README.md

 ## Desirable features not addressed in this RFD

+This section discusses three features that might make it easier to operate [stateful applications that require external state management](#stateful-with-external-state-management), as well as one that would improve the operation of [applications presented as services to others](#applications-presented-as-services-to-others).
+These features are not being further addressed in this RFD, but this section summarizes them as they relate to this RFD.

 ### Reprovisioning via public APIs

 Though [`vmadam`](https://wiki.smartos.org/display/DOC/Using+vmadm+to+manage+virtual+machines#Usingvmadmtomanagevirtualmachines-UpdatingaVM) and the [operator portal](https://docs.joyent.com/private-cloud/instances) support reprovisioning instances, the feature is [not exposed publicly via CloudAPI](https://github.com/joyent/node-triton/issues/141).
 Triton and Manta upgrades are done via this private reprovisioning feature.
 The instance's primary volume is over written with a new image while stateful data in the instance is preserved on another volume in the dataset.
 This process depends on privileged access, either with a delegated dataset in the instance or with privileges in the global zone.

 Though many customers would [happily enjoy the benefits of a delegated ZFS dataset](https://github.com/joyent/rfd/blob/master/rfd/0044/README.md), offering support for reprovisioning depends instead on API mechanisms to manage volumes.
 Users need to be able to specify what volumes to preserve while the others are overwritten with the new image.
 CloudAPI provides no mechanism to manage volumes in an instance.
 AWS' API provides only crude support for mapping EBS block devices to instances, but managing the volumes must be done within the instance itself.
 Interestingly, [Dockerfiles](https://docs.docker.com/engine/reference/builder/#volume) and the [Docker client](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) provide straightforward means to define and mount volumes in an instance.